cs50dartmouth/cs50-dev/README.md

 > To pick a preferred editor, edit profile.cs50 to uncomment the line defining `EDITOR`.

-Finally, log out of plank (use the `exit` command to exit bash), and log back in.
+Finally, log out of plank (use the `exit` command to exit bash), and log back in using the `ssh` command from above.

 ```bash
 d12345x@plank:~$ exit